Mon Feb 15 2021

 Landlords and tenants may terminate a lease in Florida, but only in certain circumstances and with notice.
 If a rental agreement does state the duration of the lease, then the duration is set by how often the rent is paid (i.e., if rent is due every week, then the tenancy is week to week).
 This also determines how much notice either party must give before terminating the lease.
 Rental laws in Florida law require:

-Terminating lease with a set duration (e.g., one year) also requires notice.
+Terminating a lease with a set duration (e.g., one year) also requires notice.
 In that case, the landlord can include a notification provision that spells out how much notice the tenant must give if it:

 Landlords can also include a provision where the tenant owes a predetermined amount of money for failing to give the required notice before vacating the residence.
 To do this, the landlord must alert the tenant within 15 days before the start of the notification period, explaining in writing:

 Tenants can get out of a fixed-term rental agreement before its end date in a few situations.
-Most of these are caused by the landlord failing to meet their obligations under Florida landlord tenant law.
+Most of these are caused by the landlord failing to meet their obligations under Florida landlord-tenant law.
 For example, a tenant may have the right to terminate their lease if the landlord harasses them or creates an unsafe situation by violating health or safety codes.
 In these situations, the tenant can break the lease seven days after giving their landlord written notice.

 According to rental laws in Florida, members of the military can also break their leases in several situations, including:

-Service members in these and similar situations must give a written notice to their landlords with an effective date that is at least 30 days past the date the landlord receives it.
+Service members in these and similar situations must give written notice to their landlords with an effective date that is at least 30 days past the date the landlord receives it.

 Florida landlords can also terminate a lease if a tenant fails to meet their obligations, such as:

 How a landlord goes about terminating a lease depends on the type of violation.
-Florida landlord tenant law identifies two kinds:
+Florida landlord-tenant law identifies two kinds:

 Failure to pay rent is another situation.
 Rental laws in Florida do not provide a grace period for rent so landlords can send a late rent notice as soon as a tenant fails to pay.
 Once three days have passed, excluding weekends and legal holidays, they can terminate the lease.